hbhasin/Boulder-2016-Bike-Share/Boulder 2016 Bike Share Data Exploration.md

 ![](https://github.com/hbhasin/Boulder-2016-Bike-Share/blob/master/figures/Boulder%20Header.PNG)

 Boulder B-cycle posts its trips data set on its website as soon as its annual report is released.
 Trips data have been available since 2010.
-The 2016 annual report and its associated dataset for this report were obtained from [Boulder B-Cycle website](https://Boulder.bcycle.com/).
+The 2016 annual report and its associated dataset for this report were obtained from [Boulder B-Cycle website](https://Boulder.bcycle.com/) and [Dropbox](https://www.dropbox.com/s/hk8csl6fm4q0221/Boulder%20B-cycle%20May%202011-January%202017%20Trip%20Data.xlsx?dl=0).

 ![](https://github.com/hbhasin/Boulder-2016-Bike-Share/blob/master/figures/Boulder%202016%20Annual%20Report.PNG)